Special Educational Needs and Disability

 - communicating with you regularly in the home school link book, and where appropriate may also have a daily communication book.

-- meeting you formally at least 3 times a year to discuss progress, targets and next steps in learning, and will formalise this in your child’s IEP.
+- meeting you formally at least 3 times a year to discuss progress, targets and next steps in learning, and will formalise this in your child’s SEND Support Plan (SSP).

 - ensuring homework is appropriate for your child.

-- supporting the teaching assistant supporting your child to communicate regularly with you. ( if your child has a statement of SEN, or an EHC plan)
+- supporting the teaching assistant supporting your child to communicate regularly with you ( if your child has an Education, Health and Care Plan (EHCP).

 - keeping you informed of any additional interventions / approaches being used to support your child.